demedomo/.github/profile/README.md

 If any of that fits, or if you have any questions, concerns, anything at all... feel free to simply just reach out: [hello@wokspec.org](mailto:hello@wokspec.org)

 See [CONTRIBUTING.md](https://github.com/wokspec/.github/blob/main/CONTRIBUTING.md) for the full breakdown of open roles and how to get involved.

+> **[Samuel's](https://github.com/ws-sam) Note:** I'm one guy with a laptop and a dream.
+Early stage means every role matters.
+I need extensive amounts of help.

 ---